VitorCUk/Url_Link_Saver/README.md

 It took 3 hours to create this project and do the whole edition in CSS.

 This project has a different design from the original, a little more to my taste.

+To run the project you have to install the node.